 Eric C. Miller, Ph.D.

-Eric C. Miller joined the department in fall 2013 after completing a Ph.D. at the Pennsylvania State University.
+Eric C. Miller joined the department in 2013 after completing a Ph.D. at the Pennsylvania State University.
 His research focuses on religious participation in the public square, with special attention to conservative Christian political activism.
-A regular presenter at regional and national conferences, his writing has appeared in Rhetoric and Public Affairs, the Journal of Communication and Religion, Advances in the History of Rhetoric, and Voices of Democracy.
+A regular presenter at regional and national conferences, his writing has appeared in Rhetoric and Public Affairs, the Journal of Communication and Religion, Advances in the History of Rhetoric, and Voices of Democracy, among other journals.

 Dr. Miller teaches CS 321: Argument and Analysis, CS 106: Small Group Communication, and CS 103: Public Speaking, as well as a special topics course, CS 495: Studies in Propaganda.
 He comes to each of these with a "civic engagement" focus, encouraging students not just to become better speakers, but to think seriously about what they want to say.
 Students who enroll in any these courses will be encouraged to realize their potential both as thinkers and as citizens.

 Additionally, Dr. Miller serves on several departmental and university committees, edits the department newsletter, serves as Assistant Coach of the Frederick Douglass Debate Society, and mentors students for the Act 101 Educational Opportunity Program.